V1997/DevOps-Learning-Journey/Git-GitHub_Zero_to_Professional.md

 > Pro tip: I've set up tab completion for Git commands in my terminal - saves me tons of typing mistakes!
 >

+Git Configuration
+Third I do on a new machine is set up my Git identity: